Towards a more sustainable soy cultivation

-In Belgium, we’re experimenting with cultivating local soy.
+In Belgium, several farmers are experimenting with growing local soy.
+As Colruyt Group, we too are participating in a research project.
 The first trial harvests are intended for human consumption, and in the longer term we’re looking at using it in cattle fodder.
 In the meantime, our suppliers and mixed feed manufacturers are using soy, which mainly comes from South America.
 Producers there who meet extra sustainability criteria get certification from the RTRS (Round Table on Responsible Soy), and an independent audit bureau carries out checks.

 Since 2016, we’ve bought enough RTRS certificates to cover all the soy used in our production chains.
-That’s about 30,000 tonnes per year.
+In 2019, that was about 33,100 tonnes.

 A project with Brazilian farmers